 The ageing steel skatepark at Hoglands Park is going to be replaced with a new concrete skate park designed by Rich Holland

-"We are extremely excited to be working with Rich Holland to shape the future of the skate landscape of Hoglands park.
+"We are extremely excited to be working with Rich Holland to shape the future of the skate landscape of Hoglands Park.
 Together with Southampton City Council and the John Hansard Gallery we have been working hard behind the scenes to enable the design and build a new free, open, and inclusive space in the heart of our city.
+The moveable structures will allow us to change the design in line with trends that come and go, but the true essence of skateboarding will remain.
 We still have a lot of work to do but once it's complete it will be an incredible asset and one that hopefully inspires people across our area."

 Councillor Lisa Mitchell, Cabinet Member for Housing and Green Environment, Southampton City Council said:

 "The skate scene in Southampton is growing and a newly designed skate park by someone as renowned as Rich Holland is a huge boost.
 He's been involved in some incredibly successful international projects so I have no doubt this will benefit the entire city and put Southampton on the map.
 We are committed to ensuring that all our parks have high quality facilities for across the city for all to enjoy, and this project is another step towards that."